 When you first start a ketogenic diet, it is pretty standard to feel tired and moody.
 You might even feel slightly nauseous or just “off.”
 These are typical symptoms of your body adjusting to using ketones for energy rather than carbs.

 It’s sometimes called “carb flu” and can last a few days to weeks.
 During this time, be sure to drink a little extra water.
 If the symptoms annoy or distract you from daily life, add a few carbs like low-sugar fruit or sweet potatoes to your diet to ease the transition.

 After your body has adapted to the transition, you will likely find a boost in mental and physical energy.
 You will have fewer afternoon “crashes,” and you might sleep better and wake up refreshed.

 Generally, after the transition, you will also tend to have fewer food cravings and feel less hungry.

 How do you know when you are in Ketosis?
 You’ll wonder this many times, especially in the beginning.
 A Ketosis Monitor or Ketostix from a local convenience store can answer this question.

 Most people on a Keto plan with 20 grams or less of carbs per day will achieve Ketosis in about 2 days.

 Protein vs. Carbs – Choose Wisely

 This might seem like a simple concept.
 It is!
-But it is not easily followed.
-Many times we get so busy we just “forget” to hydrate.
-Start by drinking a full glass of water within an hour of waking up, to “wake up” your metabolism and continue to hydrate throughout the day.
+But it is not quickly followed.
+We often get so busy we just “forget” to hydrate.
+Start by drinking a full glass of water within an hour of waking up to “wake up” your metabolism and continue to hydrate throughout the day.

 If you are planning on fasting during your Keto plan, you will find that staying hydrated will help keep you full and energetic.